SparshithNR/broccoli-plugin/README.md

     always be called regardless if the inputNodes have changed.
 Defaults to `false`.
   - `trackInputChanges` : If `true`, a change object will be passed to the build method which contains information about which input has changed since the last build.
 Defaults to `false`.
+  - `inoutFacade` : If true, Proxy to fs is enabled to provided to plugins to perform all file operations without needing to pass the absolute path.
+See example [here](#inoutFaced).

 ### `Plugin.prototype.build()`